 For workshop enquiries please contact James Collins at firstname.lastname@example.org for more information or call 01902 573311.

 Drawing on rehearsal room processes, this workshop will introduce practical strategies for exploring the play with your students.
-You will be given an insight into the director’s vision and interpretation of the play to find out how the production was staged.
+You will be given an insight into the director’s interpretation of the play and find out how the production was staged.

 This CPD will be taking place at a Wolverhampton venue.